5 Ways I Stay Sane Online

-But seeing as I do love the Internet and its many merits, I’m continually on the lookout for ways to reap its benefits while minimizing its pitfalls.
+But seeing as I do love the internet and its many merits, I’m continually on the lookout for ways to reap its benefits while minimizing its pitfalls.
 Here are some tools and tips that help me at the moment.

-The best part is that it syncs across your devices, so if you save something on your laptop, you can pull it up later to read on your phone.
+It also syncs across your devices, so if you save something on your laptop, you can pull it up later to read on your phone.

-It’s not an exaggeration to say that Unroll has saved my email inbox from utter insanity.
+Unroll has saved my email inbox from utter insanity.
 You sync your email account to Unroll, then it scans your account and collects your subscriptions (even though it’s technically illegal, I get signed up for a TON of subscriptions without my permission—I’m looking at you, PR reps).
 When you first register, you scroll through all your subscriptions and either unsubscribe with one click, choose to keep your email in your inbox, or roll it in to your Unroll account.

 Then, once a day (or however you set up your account), it’ll send you one email with all your subscriptions for you to peruse collectively (the ones you added to your rollup).
 It’ll also notify you of new auto-subscribes (why on earth do I get so many?) so that you can repeat the process above.